 - weight gain

-- rounded face, also called “moon face”
+- rounded face, also known as moon face

 - high blood pressure

 - leg swelling

 - higher prevalence of fractures